 Participants

 Eighty-one participants (44 male, 37 female) aged 18-49 (mean age 23.98 ± 6.49) were recruited via advertisements placed around the University of Liverpool or in return for course credit.
-The sample sizes for both studies were determined by a power calculation, using GPower [29] for detecting an effect of manipulated beliefs about self-regulation on ad lib alcohol consumption (ηp2=.08, based on Jones et al [25]).
+The sample sizes for both studies were determined by a power calculation, using GPower [29]] for detecting an effect of manipulated beliefs about self-regulation on ad lib alcohol consumption (ηp2=.08, based on Jones et al [25]]).
 According to the power analysis the target sample size for 80% power was N=70 we recruited more than this to account for potential removal of outliers.
 Participants were required to drink at least 10 UK units (1 UK unit= 8g alcohol) in an average week, be fluent English speakers, and like the taste of beer.
 Exclusion criteria included a past or present alcohol disorder, being on medication which may be affected by alcohol and current illness which may increase alcohol sensitivity.
 Females who were currently pregnant or breastfeeding were also excluded.
 The study was ethically approved by the University of Liverpool Research Ethics Committee and all participants in both studies provided written informed consent.

 Design